Bucket List #29- Marrakesh, Morocco Nomadic Family Travel Blog, Budget World Travel With Kids

 3- And, as nature-lovers, there are tons of day trips out of Marrakesh into breath-taking nature.
 We could endlessly explore the High Atlas Mountains, the waterfalls and treks in the Ourika Valley, and snowy peaks of the Oukaimeden.

 Clearly, we won’t be able to drop into town.
 It’s not like us.
 We like to settle down, to get to know the locals, to live like a local.
 We could do a hostel, which we barely did in Central and South America but hugely did in South East Asia.
-But, no, no, I think we would get one of those good Marrakech apartments which are very affordable.
+But, no, no, I think we would get one an apartment in some quiet street.

 Ok, I’ve Drooled Enough.